processing/processing-pi-website/content/tutorial/camera/index.md

 {{< figure src="library-manager.png" title="Installing GL Video library" >}}

-Now, let's connect a camera to your Pi and set it up.
  There are two types of cameras that GL Video can work with:

 - Raspberry Pi Camera
 - USB webcams

-The setup will be different depending on the type of camera so let's go over these two options:

-### If using a webcam

-TODO (GH): I would suggest making the webcam a separate appendix, outside of the setup part

-If a USB webcam is used, no other setup is necessary.
-Just plug the camera in and you're good to go!
-Keep in mind, USB webcams might deliver lower performance than the Pi Camera.
+Now, let's look at the setup required if you'll be using the Pi Camera.

 ### If using the Pi Camera

-If it is the first time you Pi Camera on the Pi, some preliminary steps are needed.
+If it is the first time you Pi Camera on the Pi, some preliminary steps are needed in order to use the camera with Procesing:

+1. Enabling the camera interface using GUI tool or `raspi-config` command line tool
+2. Connecting the camera
+3. Enabling `bcm2835_v4l2` driver

+You can use Raspbian's built-in configuration tool to enable the camera interface.
+Click on the launcher in top left, then navigate to `Preferences -> Raspberry Pi Configuration -> Interfaces`, and enable the camera interface:

+{{< figure src="raspi-config-gui.jpg" class="center"  title="Enabling the camera interface on the Pi" >}}

-Connect the camera to the Pi.
-Be sure to turn off the Pi and disconnect it from power before connecting the camera.
-After the camera is connected, boot up the Pi and enable the camera interface in `raspi-config` tool:
+Now, turn off the Pi and connect the camera to the CSI interface.
+After the camera is connected, you can boot up the Pi and perform one more step of the setup.

-TODO (GH): I would suggest using the (GUI) Raspberry Pi configuration tool instead, perhaps you could include a screenshot of this

-{{< figure src="raspi-config.png" class="center"  title="Enabling the camera interface on the Pi" >}}

-When a Raspberry Pi Camera is used, GL Video library needs a special driver to be enabled on the operating system level.
+GL Video library needs a special driver to be enabled on the operating system level.
 Add the line `"bcm2835_v4l2"` (without quotation marks) to the file `/etc/modules`.
 This can be accomplished by executing the following in a terminal window:

     echo "bcm2835_v4l2" | sudo tee -a /etc/modules >/dev/null

-After a restart you should be able to use the camera in Processing.
+After a restart you should be able to use the Pi Camera in Processing!